mistlog/svelte-draft-docs/introduction/introduction.md

 # Introduction

-In SvelteDraft, a component is written into a `.svelte.tsx` file and the default export would be the component:
+In SvelteDraft, a component is written into a `.tsx` file and the default export would be the component:

 ``` typescript
 export default function App()